Incoming Student Information

 All incoming students have a temporary Summer adviser who reaches out with a welcome letter to their Vanderbilt email in early May (or when they matriculate).
 A faculty adviser is appointed for each student, based on the major they have chosen.
 If a student has not chosen a major upon entry, an adviser will be assigned to assist them in making this choice during the first year.
 When selecting a major, their adviser will change to the corresponding adviser in the major they have chosen.

 Advisers are assigned in early August.
-All engineering students will meet with their advisers during the orientation program before classes begin.
+All first-year engineering students will meet with their advisers on Academic Day (before classes begin).

 • Guidelines for Course Selection